dalun-z/dating_app/README.md

 ## Configuration:
-- To run the Back-End :
+- To run the Server:
     > `cd API`

     > `dotnet run`